authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification.md

-To support the case where a domain owner may wish to display more than one distinct Brand Indicator per domain, or decline to publish a Brand Indicator for specific messages, but is unable to easily add BIMI-Selector headers to the relevant outbound mail the BIMI assertion record may include the tag lps=true (local-part selector)
+To support the case where a domain owner may wish to display more than one distinct Brand Indicator per domain, or decline to publish a Brand Indicator for specific messages, but is unable to easily add BIMI-Selector headers to the relevant outbound mail, the BIMI assertion record may include the tag lps=true (local-part selector).

 If this tag is present then a supporting MBP MUST perform the following actions.